ozcanay/ds_algo_interview/README.md

 A signed integer is a 32-bit datum that encodes an integer in the range [-2147483648 to 2147483647].
 An unsigned integer is a 32-bit datum that encodes a nonnegative integer in the range [0 to 4294967295].

 The signed integer is represented in twos complement notation.

+# Is searching through a sorted binary tree (binary search tree) always have a better complexity than binary search?

+# Are immutable data structures always thread-safe？

+# Is quick-sort always the most efficient/fastest sorting algorithm？

+# Is it better to run one thread on one task or multithread on one task?

+# Describe the data structures and algorithms needed for a program that keeps track of checked out books for a library.
+1. Check out books for a member who has library card
+2. Return books
+3. Find all books that are overdue and who has them checked out
+4. Final all books that will due tomorrow
+Note： Newrelease and popular books have shorter check out periods then normal books.

+# Complexity and underlying implementation details of all STL containers and container adaptors?

+# Do similar keys have similar hashcodes?

+# Explain difference between stack and queue in layman's terms.